kaizhu94/kaizhu94/README.md

-### Hi, my name is Kaihua Zhu and I am a full-stack software engineer.
-I am a Bachelor in Computer Science of West Virginia University and a recent graduate from App Academy.
+### Hi, my name is Kaihua Zhu, and I am a full-stack software engineer.
+I am a Bachelor's in Computer Science from West Virginia University and a recent graduate from App Academy.
 I'm passionate about problem-solving, debugging, and writing clean, semantic code.
 I am always looking for more opportunities to delve into new languages, frameworks, or mathematical concepts.👋

-### I’m currently seeking a full stack software engineering role where I can utilize my coding skills in impactful and meaningful ways as well as grow as a developer.
+### I’m seeking a full-stack software engineering role where I can use my coding skills in impactful and meaningful ways and grow as a developer.

 * 😄 Checkout out my [Portfolio](https://kaizhu94.github.io/).
-* 🌱 I’m currently learning Typyscript with React by using ChatGPT as an amazing tool.
+* 🌱 I’m currently leveling up my skills by exploring more career paths on ZTM(Zero To Master) platform.
 * 💬 Feel free to connect me on [LinkedIn](https://www.linkedin.com/in/kaihua-zhu-177a041b1/) or email me at <a href="mailto:zhukai0803@gmail.com?">zhukai0803@gmail.com</a>.

 <!--